What Is Cloud Hosting?

 That said, hosting providers minimize the risk of a security breach by employing state-of-the-art protections such as firewalls, antivirus programs, and internal network scanners that can detect invaders and other unusual activity.
 So, if you decide to use cloud hosting for your website or project, you should be aware that there’s a small possibility to suffer intellectual property theft as well as data loss due to human error or a cyber attack.

-Privacy and security concerns aside, having a hosting plan that exclusively employs virtual servers has another unique advantage – it gives you the ability to adjust the amount of computing resources on demand.
+Privacy and security concerns aside, having a hosting plan that exclusively employs virtual servers has another unique advantage – it gives you the ability to adjust the number of computing resources on demand.
 In other words, you can add and remove system resources such as processing power, RAM, and disk storage per your current needs.
 Due to this increased flexibility, the cloud is often described as an elastic hosting solution.

-Adjusting the amount of available resources is usually an automated process and you do not need to contact your hosting company at all.
+Adjusting the number of available resources is usually an automated process and you do not need to contact your hosting company at all.
 Instead, you simply need to use their control panel to make the desired changes.
 Some hosting providers even go a step further by allowing your cloud to automatically request or release computing resources when certain thresholds are reached.

-At this point, you may be wondering how the cloud hosting company is able to ensure that there are additional server resources available to you when you need them.
+At this point, you may be wondering how the cloud hosting company can ensure that there are additional server resources available to you when you need them.
 In most cases, this is accomplished using a multi-tenant hosting model.
 This is a model where the hosting provider makes a large pool of computing resources available to all of its clients.
 These resources are mainly processing power, memory, and disk storage.

 When a website sees a spike in traffic, it appropriates some of these additional resources to keep up with the increased demand.
 Later, when the traffic returns to normal, the website can release these extra resources, so they can be used by someone else.
 Since the entire process of requesting and releasing resources is likely automated, the cloud hosting provider has little to no involvement.
 Instead, the hosting company just needs to make sure that there are enough extra resources available at all times.